 The JBCL was enacted on March 24, 2011, and became effective on that date.
-With certain exceptions,2 the JBCL requires that superior and appellate courts, the Judicial Council, and the Habeas Corpus Resource Center (referred to collectively as judicial branch entities, or JBEs) comply with provisions of the Public Contract Code applicable to state agencies and departments related to the procurement of goods and services.3 The JBCL applies to all covered contracts initially entered into or amended by JBEs on or after October 1, 2011.4 As noted above, the JBCL also requires the council to adopt a manual containing procurement and contracting policies and procedures that must be followed by all JBEs.5 The policies and procedures in the manual must be "consistent with [the Public Contract Code] and substantially similar to the provisions contained in the State Administrative Manual and the State Contracting Manual."6 Of note, the requirement that JBEs comply with applicable provisions of the Public Contract Code is independent of the requirement that JBEs follow the policies and procedures in the manual.
+With certain exceptions, the JBCL requires that superior and appellate courts, the Judicial Council, and the Habeas Corpus Resource Center (referred to collectively as judicial branch entities, or JBEs) comply with provisions of the Public Contract Code applicable to state agencies and departments related to the procurement of goods and services.
+The JBCL applies to all covered contracts initially entered into or amended by JBEs on or after October 1, 2011.
+The JBCL also requires the council to adopt a manual containing procurement and contracting policies and procedures that must be followed by all JBEs.
+The policies and procedures in the manual must be "consistent with [the Public Contract Code] and substantially similar to the provisions contained in the State Administrative Manual and the State Contracting Manual."
+Of note, the requirement that JBEs comply with applicable provisions of the Public Contract Code is independent of the requirement that JBEs follow the policies and procedures in the manual.

-Since the adoption of the initial Judicial Branch Contracting Manual, Judicial Council staff has worked with the Judicial Branch Contracting Manual Working Group to revise the manual, and the council has adopted six sets of revisions.7
+Since the adoption of the initial Judicial Branch Contracting Manual, Judicial Council staff has continued to receive input from the Judicial Branch Contracting Manual Working Group regarding revisions to the manual, and the council has adopted seven sets of revisions.